superquagdingo/SwiftyJokes/README.md

 # SwiftyJokes

-A simple app to demonstrate network calls in the swift language
+This app demonstrates network calls and the MVVM design pattern.